Vizhithiru: Critical reception

-Behindwoods wrote "Vizhithiru has a decent script, but lacked execution".
-Times of India wrote "A not-so-bad message towards the end and the writing in some sequences make the film a tolerable watch".
-Sify wrote "Vizhithiru's core story has the potential of a classic thriller, the characters too are interestingly written but what works against the movie is the flat execution".
+The Times of India wrote, "A not-so-bad message towards the end and the writing in some sequences make the film a tolerable watch".
+Sify wrote, "Vizhithiru's core story has the potential of a classic thriller, the characters too are interestingly written but what works against the movie is the flat execution".
+The film was also reviewed by Hindu Tamil Thisai.